The 22 Immutable Laws of Marketing

 Page 34#marketing, #marketingLaws, #marketingLawExclusivity

-When a competitor owns a word or position in the not prospect's mind, it is futile to attempt to own the same word.
+When a competitor owns a word or position in the prospect's mind, it is futile to attempt to own the same word.

 Notes -